chief15092009/Australia-Federal-Court/Administrative Orders/AO.1-19-8-24.md

 Courtroom Bailiff   British Columbia Sheriff Service    N/A
 ```

-**Order 1 - Suspension of Quorum Requisites:** Unless otherwise orderd herein, the following rules of the court are suspended, as listed in Schedule A.
+**Order 1 - Suspension of Quorum Requisites:** Unless otherwise ordered herein, the following rules of the court are suspended, as listed in Schedule A.

 **Schedule A**